waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Objective:** Find the BOSS.
 - **Key Clue:** The **LIFT KEY** is needed to operate the elevator.

-### Rocket Hideout B3F Maze (UNSOLVED)
+### Rocket Hideout B3F Maze (SOLVED)
-- **Current Understanding:** The puzzle involves a sequence of interactions with a Pikachu NPC, which alters the state of the spinner maze.
-Direct pathfinding has failed due to a tool limitation where it cannot calculate routes that involve riding on spinner tiles.
-The system has confirmed the exit is reachable, meaning the solution lies in using the spinners.
-- **Next Step:** I have upgraded my `automated_path_navigator` tool to correctly handle spinner traversal.
-I will now use this tool to find the correct path.
+- **Status:** The puzzle has been solved.
+My `automated_path_navigator` tool, after being upgraded to handle spinner tiles, successfully calculated the complex path required to reach the warp to B4F.

 # II.
-Key Discoveries & Lessons Learned
+Core Directives & Lessons Learned
 - **IMMEDIATE DATA MANAGEMENT (CRITICAL):** As an LLM, my thinking is not continuous.
 All maintenance tasks (tool creation/fixing, agent definition, notepad updates) are the absolute highest priority and **MUST** be performed successfully in the current turn.
 Deferring tasks is an invalid strategy and a core failure.
 - **IMMEDIATE TOOL MAINTENANCE (CRITICAL):** If a custom tool malfunctions, I **MUST** fix it in the immediately following turn.
 Deferring tool maintenance is a critical failure.
-(Self-assessment lesson from `deposit_pc_item_by_index` failure).
-- **TRUST YOUR TOOLS (CRITICAL):** I must trust my tool outputs as the default assumption.
-Before debugging a tool, I must first verify my own position and assumptions against the game state.
-A 'no path found' result is a crucial piece of information, not a tool error.
+- **TRUST YOUR TOOLS & AGENTS (CRITICAL):** I must trust my tool and agent outputs as the default assumption.
+Before debugging, I must first verify my own position and assumptions against the game state.
+A 'no path found' result or an unexpected hypothesis is crucial information, not an error.
-- **PROACTIVE AGENT USE:** I must use my custom agents for the tasks they were designed for.
-Failing to do so is inefficient.
+- **PROACTIVE AGENT USE (CRITICAL):** I must use my custom agents for the tasks they were designed for.
+Failing to do so is inefficient and a critical failure.
-- **MAP MARKER DISCIPLINE:** I must mark every warp tile (both entry and exit) with '🚪' immediately after use.
-Hallucinations must be resolved before placing markers.
+- **MAP MARKER DISCIPLINE (CRITICAL):** I must mark every warp tile (both entry and exit) with '🚪' and every defeated trainer with '☠️' immediately after the event.
+Maintaining accurate markers is essential.
-- **HYPOTHESIS VETTING:** Before attempting to test a hypothesis, I must first confirm it is mechanically possible within the game's established rules.
+- **HYPOTHESIS VETTING (CRITICAL):** Before attempting to test a hypothesis, I must first confirm it is mechanically possible within the game's established rules.

 # III.
 Game Mechanics & Tile Types (Observed)
-- **Post-Battle Position Shift:** Sometimes, after a wild battle concludes, the player's character may be moved to a different, nearby tile.
+- **Post-Battle Position Shift:** The player's character may be moved to a nearby tile after a wild battle concludes.
 - **Ghost-type Damage:** Ghost-type moves deal SPECIAL damage, not physical.
-- **Purified Zone:** A specific tile area in the Pokémon Tower (5F) that fully heals the party upon entry.
+- **Purified Zone:** A tile area in Pokémon Tower (5F) that fully heals the party upon entry.
 - **Inventory Access Bug (Confirmed):** When the player's inventory contains 21 or more unique item stacks, selecting 'ITEM' from the Start Menu incorrectly opens the HM pocket.
-- **Celadon City Fly Anomaly:** Attempting to use HM Fly from anywhere within Celadon City teleports the player back inside the Celadon Department Store entrance.
+- **Celadon City Fly Anomaly:** Using HM Fly from anywhere within Celadon City teleports the player to the Celadon Department Store entrance.
 - **Fee Trigger Tile:** A tile that prompts for an entrance fee, even if the player is already inside the area.
 Paying the fee a second time broke a scripted movement loop.

 ### Tile Traversal Rules (Comprehensive)